AbleGamers: History

 Also in 2017, Mark Barlet, AbleGamer's Founder, talked at Google highlighting the organization and his involvement in bettering the lives of people with disabilities.

 The AbleGamers Foundation worked with Evil Controllers to design accessible peripherals for disabled gamers, and in 2018 it was announced that the Xbox Adaptive Controller had been created in partnership with organizations including AbleGamers.

 August 6, 2020, marked the premier of a collaboration between AbleGamer's COO Steve Spohn and actor Ryan Reynolds.

 Spohn said in September 2020 that he had a goal of raising $1 million for AbleGamers within a year through a series of live streams in an effort he called "Spawn Together".
 On November 14, 2020, during their virtual convention "GlitchCon", live streaming service Twitch announced that they would be donating US$1 million to the foundation; Spohn was grateful for this contribution but did not consider it part of the $1 million target he had.
 Spohn reached this goal in August 2021.

 AbleGamers was awarded its first patent in 2021 for a "Gaming support assembly and controller holster" that essentially mounts a video game controller into a surface as a way to mitigate being able to support the weight of one.

+In 2024, in a LinkedIn post, Barlet announce he was stepping down.
+He was replaced by Jordan Kough as executive director.
+Former employees alleged abuse and financial mismanagement by Barlet.
+Two employees filed an Equal Employment Opportunity Commission complaints against the charity, complaining about racism, ableism, sexual harassment, misogyny, and failure by certain members of leadership and the board to protect employees.